Clastify logo

 Correcting the count

-Background radiation is ionizing radiation that is still detected when no intended radioactive source is present.
+Background radiation is ionizing radiation detected even when no intended radioactive source is present.
 It can come from cosmic rays, rocks and building materials, radon gas, food, medical sources, and past artificial releases.

 The corrected count rate is